UK's FTSE falls as Tesco tumbles

 By Tricia Wright and Sudip Kar-Gupta

-Tesco sank 11.6 percent - its biggest one-day percentage drop since January 2012 - after the firm said it had called in its lawyers as well as new accountants to investigate an error in its UK food business that forced it to cut its first-half profit outlook by 250 million pounds ($410 million).
+An 11 percent fall at Tesco took the most points off the FTSE 100, after the firm said it had called in its lawyers as well as new accountants to investigate an error in its UK food business that forced it to cut its first-half profit outlook by 250 million pounds ($408.35 million).

-Trading volume in Tesco stood at almost six times its 90-day daily average.
-Shares in peers Sainsbury's and Morrisons fell 1.9 percent and 1.6 percent respectively.
+Shares in Tesco rivals Sainsbury's and Morrisons both fell more than 2 percent.

 Traders said Tesco's admission would add more pressure to a company that has lost market share this year to discount rivals.